 It was just another Saturday evening.
 I sat and stared out of my kitchen window, thinking about how high the windows are.
 Looking down, I thought about how fast the drop would be, but decided against it once more.
 The voice in my head said, “It’s okay.
 Everything will be fine.
 I promise.”
 Too tired to argue with my keyboard once more, I decided to take myself out with a pen and paper for company.
 A few glasses, lay down the next scenes for my latest book and then back to my silent apartment.
 Perfect.
 My thoughts suddenly began to drift towards my grandfather and my partner.
 Both dead, that part of my life is most definitely over.
 When I look back at my days, I wish that I had had a better grip of time.
 It just slipped me by.
 I never doubted that everything would change in one fell swoop.
 I waited for said change, promoted it even, but not in the way that it all finally played out.
 Now, I realise that time is a luxury and also a commodity never to be wasted.
 It’s almost as if someone or something slapped me hard in the face and walked away without a care in the world.
 What useless, loveless lives we eventually lead.

 I turned the key in the heavy, twisting lock on my solid oak, front door.
 I then heard something crack, splinter and fall to the floor behind me.
 Once upon a time, this would have thrown me into a hysterical episode.
 I would have shot out onto the communal landing, leaving the door wide open only to stare back at the unfolding scene.
 This time, I knew no one else was in the apartment.
 A light bulb had split in two in its fitting.
 I observed a perfect, glass globe resting on the red pine floorboards.
 There were a few shards of glass, but for the most part, the bulb had stayed intact as it shot to the ground.
 The element was still singing in the socket, high above my head.
 I then heard the low, cushioned whirr of the fan oven.
 I opened the kitchen door to find it was switched on to full capacity.
 Confused, but not scared, I switched it off.
 It was red hot.
 My gaze wandered over to the kitchen worktop.
 A lottery ticket was sitting next to the hob.
 I had cleared out my grandfather’s house alone the day after he died.
 That was twenty-two-years ago.
 I had found the lottery ticket in his age-old, battered brown leather wallet when I was sorting through his meagre belongings.
 I kept it in my purse for years until a while back.
 I managed to finally let go, keeping it safe in its final resting place in a music box he had given to me when I was child.
-The little ballerina can still do a rusty twirl when I have courage to lift the lid.
+The little ballerina can still do a rusty twirl when I have enough courage to lift the lid.

 This terrifying troika of swift occurrences should have forced me out of yet another Berlin apartment for good, but this time, panic refused to enter into the equation.
 Instead, I just took this familiar sequence of events in my stride and shut the door behind me.
-Arriving at my local bar, I sat at my Stammtisch and started to write.
+Arriving at my local bar a few hours prior, I sat at my Stammtisch and started to write.
 Same place, same people, but a different time was sitting inside my head.
 I started to write.
 Pondering how a person can truly portray an idea, a feeling and a thought on something as humble as lined paper, the German owner delivered a glass of Cremant to my table.
 I smiled.
 He asked me if I was okay.
 I told him everything was fine.
 Just like the voice in my head.

 I suddenly became aware of another stranger across the room.
 Under neon lights and techno music, he smiled.
 I half-waved back and smiled into the table top.
 I speak German worse than an orphan.
 His English was much the same, but we managed.
 He was a bus driver, born and bred in Wedding.
 The West Berliner engaged me in conversation into the early hours.
 He was older, wiser, and accepting.
 We laughed about tourists dragging their exhausted backpacks onto public transport and asking in English, often broken, “Do you go to Tegel?”.
 The bus driver told me that he doesn’t bother to reply anymore.
 A shake of the head will do these days.